mtargonski/boneIO-docusaurus/hardware/case.md

 ## Assembling boards in case

 Avoid plugging boards without a case.
-The case has been designed so as not to allow the boards to be inserted incorrectly.
+The case has been specifically designed so as not to allow the boards to be inserted incorrectly.

-Be very careful when connecting individual boards and avoid to shift the pins in the connectors - it can lead to permanent damage to the electronic components.
+Be very careful when connecting individual boards and avoid to shift the pins in the connectors - it can lead to a permanent damage to the electronic components.

 Follow the instructions in this video to assemble the case with the boards.